Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: The Public-Good Provision Problem

+Given the two criteria introduced above, we can specify the public good problem under asymmetric information:

+It is well-known that the efficient mechanism is not the solution to the above problem.
+In particular, the efficient mechanism cannot simultaneously satisfy dominant-strategy incentive compatibility, ex-post individual rationality, and ex-ante budget balance.\footnote{See, for example, \cite{myerson1983efficient} and \cite{mailath1990asymmetric}.} The solution to the above problem is referred to as the \textit{second-best mechanism} in the literature.
+The second-best mechanism suffers from two problems.
+First, the construction depends on the entire distribution $F$ and hence is not robust.
+Second, even if we know the distribution, it is difficult to obtain an analytical expression of the mechanism due to the complexity of the optimization problem.
+In this paper, we do not study the second-best mechanism.
+Instead, we propose mechanisms that are less informationally demanding and have a simple and explicit analytical expression.
+Moreover, these mechanisms achieve welfare comparable to that of the second-best mechanism when $n$ is large.

-\subsection{Asymptotic Criteria}
+\subsection{Asymptotic criteria}

 The setup introduced above is standard in the mechanism design literature.
-Next, we present a novel asymptotic approach for studying the public-good problem.
-Considering the impossibility result mentioned previously, we propose two optimality criteria, which are respectively the asymptotic relaxation of the EABB condition and efficiency.
+Next, we present a novel asymptotic approach for studying the public goods problem.
+Considering the impossibility result mentioned previously, we propose two optimality criteria, which are respectively the asymptotic relaxation of the ex-ante budget balance condition and efficiency.